FaceTime with My 19-Year-Old Self

 -

+I’ll admit that I first learned this word from Inside Out 2, but I’ve thought for a while now that this encapsulates the dissatisfaction I’ve felt from vibe coding.
+I think it comes from the rapid pace of change as models, harnesses, and so-called best practices have completely upended both expectations and what building looks like, as well as everyone saying software engineering will soon be dead.
 Previously, when Anthropic’s Dario Amodei said that AI would write most of the code, I thought that was merely the toolmaker hyping up the tool.
 But since Opus 4.5, when he says that software engineering will be fully done by AI by 2027, it feels like it’s just a matter of time.
-Even if many hang onto handwriting code, the amount of code generated by AI will still take over 99% of all code written. ↩
+Even if many hang onto handwriting code, the amount of code generated by AI will still take over 99% of all code written given the current speed and acceleration. ↩

 -